DarrenWestwood/virtuemart-plugin/README.md

 ### Blockonomics settings ###

-Select the configuration tab and paste your Merchant API Key and click on Save.
+Select the configuration tab and paste your Merchant API Key.

 **Make sure to click on the Test Setup button to finalize your setup with Blockonomics**